ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

     The currently implemented coordinators are described below:

-    - **SimpleUAVCoordinator**: Equivalent of the original matlab implementation.
+    - **SimpleUAVCoordinator**: Equivalent of the original Matlab implementation.
 This simply assigns each lightning strike as it occurs to the UAV which will get to it the fastest when appended to it's queue of tasks.
     - **SimpleWBCoordinator**: Water bomber equivalent of SimpleUAVCoordinator.
     - **InsertionUAVCoordinator**: This is an improvement on the SimpleUAVCoordinator that allows the lightning strike to be inserted anywhere into the queue of tasks of each aircraft.
     - **InsertionWBCoordinator**: Water bomber equivalent of InsertionUAVCoordinator.